Middle School Students

 Please register and make payment by the following deadlines:

-Fall Class: Registration closed
+Fall Class: Registration is now closed

-Winter Class: Registration closed
+Winter Class: Registration is now closed

-Spring Class: Registration closed
+Spring Class: Registration closes April 10, 2026

 PLEASE NOTE: Registration is not complete until payment is made.
 No refunds will be given after the registration deadline.